 So instead of risking it, consult our simple tips for better hotel photos and learn how to upload photos to your trivago hotel profile that will not only be approved, they’ll sell your property.
 We’re using the acronym CLEAR so that it’s easy to remember.
 Feel free to write it on a Post-it note and tack it up by your computer; making it harder to forget.

 Not only will the CLEAR acronym help you avoid rejection when submitting pictures for your online hotel profile(s), it will also help you catch the attention of potential guests.
 The more time travelers spend ogling your hotel photos, the better.
 Why?
 Because they’ll be more likely to book if they like what they see!

 These tips for attractive images extend to your website and social media profiles as well.
 After reading this, take a look at how your hotel appears online.
 Do you like how your hotel appears?
-If not, replace the bad hotel photos or delete them until better ones are available to you.
+If not, replace the bad hotel photos with good ones, or delete them until better ones are available to you.

 Ok, let’s get started.

 Often overlooked, the first step is to ensure the room you’re photographing is clear and tidy.
 Let nothing distract from the main purpose and design of the room.

 If you don’t want to replace your imagery too often, avoid including technology such as computers, phones, or cars.
 At the rate tech is advancing, these items will quickly date your photos, making the accuracy of the image questionable.